Compiled by the Road Trip Manitoba team

 Located less than an hour south of Winnipeg, The House That Love Built is a charming bed and breakfast that absolutely lives up to its moniker.
 The house itself is a renovated farmhouse first constructed over a hundred years ago; it got its name because of the sheer amount of hard work and love that was poured into the renovation by owner Fawn, her family, and the community of St-Pierre-Jolys.

 Today, the bed and breakfast is cheerfully decorated in bright colours and welcoming touches.
 With lots of windows to let the sunshine in, there are three unique guest rooms available throughout the year.
 Be sure to enjoy the gorgeous gardens, children’s play structure, children’s pool, fire pit, and outdoor dining area.
 New for 2023 is the “Glamping” experience, all the experiences of camping without having to bring any gear.
 It’s perfect for families or a romantic getaway with someone special.
 The tent is a “dreamy escape into nature with all the comfort and glamour of an upscale hotel”.
-And take advantage of the numerous options which they offer including a homemade pizza and wine package, an outdoor movie package, and/or a scrumptious charcuterie board.
+Take advantage of the numerous options they offer, including a homemade pizza and wine package, an outdoor movie package, and/or a scrumptious charcuterie board.
 You’ll be so comfortable here, you may never want to leave!

 Cabin in Lake of the Prairies (Inglis)

 If you’re after a unique stay in Manitoba, head to Bowerbird Stays.
 With numerous properties in the province, it can be hard to choose a favourite, but we love the Cabin the Lake of the Prairies.
 How often do you get to stay in a shipping container?!
-Designed by Canadian architect David Penner, the cabin is only a ten minute drive from Asessippi Ski Resort, making it a fantastic stay no matter what time of year you visit.
+Designed by Canadian architect David Penner, the cabin is only a ten-minute drive from Asessippi Ski Resort, making it a fantastic stay no matter what time of year you visit.

 With modern appliances, an open concept, and unbelievable lake views, there’s no question that this cabin is unrivalled in Manitoba.
 After a day of exploring the area, cozy up by the indoor fireplace to truly unwind.